vermaarn/riskfix/README.md

-# ICU Model Validation
+# RiskFix:  A Modular Package for Visual-Interactive Validation of Risk-Prediction Machine Learning Models

 This is a *React component library* that provides reusable UI components for building web applications.

 ## Installation